-Online Faculty Mentor Assignment
+Online Faculty Mentor (OFM) Assignment

-The staff at the Faculty Instructional Technology Center (FITC), located in the Telecommunications Building, is happy to instruct faculty on the use of various technical tools that may be used in course development.
+The staff at the Faculty Instructional Technology Center (FITC), located in the Telecommunications Building, are happy to instruct faculty on the use of various technical tools that may be used in course development.
 Appointments may be made for one-on-one consultations by calling 904-8189.
 The FITC also offers workshops for which faculty may register.

 Peer Review Form

 The Peer Review Form serves several purposes in the course development, review and approval processes.